UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • For the fastest speeds: Verizon Fios fiber-optic service is a top pick.

-• For affordability: RCN often has the best introductory deals.
+• For affordability: Astound Broadband often has the best introductory deals, but watch for price hikes later on.

 • For flexibility: T-Mobile 5G Home Internet offers no contracts and easy setup.